 - Learning from observation takes place through observing the behaviors and practices of others for various purposes.
 Many high-quality resources use the terms “learning walks” and “instructional rounds” interchangeably.
 For the purposes of creating a common language in Plano ISD, we will be operating under the definitions found below, where learning walks are primarily performed by teachers, and instructional rounds are performed by campus and/or district leaders.
 None of these learning designs are evaluative in nature.

 - Peer-to-Peer Learning Walks: Informal, non-evaluative peer observations focused on specific instructional practices.

-- Shadowing: Process of following a student or educator through one day, part of a day, or longer, experiencing what that person experiences.
+- Shadowing: The process of following a student or educator through one day, part of a day, or longer to experience what that person experiences.

-Although valuable for other purposes, the following do not align with Plano definition of professional learning and development:
+Although valuable for other purposes, the following do not align with the Plano ISD definition of professional learning and development:

 Professional Learning Requirements

-All employees should model the philosophy of life-long learning and participate in professional learning activities that focus on the need to continually update knowledge in content/field, best practice, research, and technology that is relevant to the individual’s role in Plano ISD.
+All employees should model the philosophy of lifelong learning and participate in professional learning activities that focus on continually updating their knowledge and skills in their content areas/field, best practices, research, and technology relevant to their roles in Plano ISD.